theopfr/somo/README.md

 # 🌏 Somo
-### A prettier alternative to netstat or ss for socket monitoring.
+### A prettier and simpler alternative to netstat or ss for socket monitoring with the ability to scan for malicious IP addresses.

 ---